SLA Implications of Agent-Driven Remediation

 Renegotiation moments

-In each case, evaluate whether the team can sustain the new SLA WITHOUT the agent.
-If not, the SLA is too aggressive.
+Three predictable moments will surface a renegotiation request.
+In each case, the right question is whether the team can hit the new SLA without the agent.

 Building the buffer back in